Session 20

 bound at run-time to some declaration, either to a primitive

 or to a definition at the top level.
-Our program can simulate
+Our program can

-declaration that exists at the time exp
+some declaration that exists at the time exp is

-can serve as the
+So, (free-vars exp) can serve as the variables

-to have list of declaration lists, so we pass
+list of declaration lists, so we pass

-to the helper as
+(list (free-vars exp)) to the helper as

 the initial value.